stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

 - Data and structure documentation

 keypoints:
 - Data integrity and authenticity is dependent on knowing what the data files contain, and who does what to what file.
-This requires a findable and accessible file structure, an explicit file naming concept, knowledge of whom has access to what data, and documentation of data treatment procedures.
+This requires both a findable, interpretable, and accessible file structure, an explicit file naming concept, knowledge of whom has access to what data, and documentation of data treatment procedures.

 ---